Skip to content

 Please select all the ways you would like to hear from The Arrow Fund:

 You can unsubscribe at any time by clicking the link in the footer of our emails.
-For information about our privacy practices, please visit our website.
+For information about our privacy practices, please see our Privacy Policy.

-We use Mailchimp as our marketing platform.
-By clicking below to subscribe, you acknowledge that your information will be transferred to Mailchimp for processing.
+By clicking below, you acknowledge that your information will be transferred to Mailchimp for processing.
 Learn more about Mailchimp’s privacy practices.

 Cover for The Arrow Fund